Lexyei-Git/security-for-businesses/2-where-to-start/basic-risk-assessment.md

 Use this checklist to see whether you have completed a usable basic risk assessment:

-- [ ] We have a short, written list of our key systems, data and processes.
+- [ ] We have a short, written list of our key systems, data and processes (for example, in `templates/asset-inventory.csv`).
 - [ ] We have identified realistic threat scenarios that could affect our business.
 - [ ] We have rated likelihood and impact for major risks using a simple scale.
 - [ ] We have identified which risks are high, medium and low priority.